ajlopez/SimpleStorm/samples/WebCrawler/README.md

 # Web Crawler Sample

-A broadcast sample, one server, many clients.
-Each client repeats a message.
+A web crawler sample using a local topology.

 ## Usage